-If that difficulty happens to be selecting a destination for your summer vacation, we've got you covered in Banana Boat® sunscreen sitting under a palm tree sipping on a coconut drink.
+If selecting an island destination for your summer vacation is daunting, we've got you covered in Banana Boat® sunscreen sitting under a palm tree sipping on a coconut drink.
 There are hundreds, actually thousands, of both large and tiny islands worldwide, giving you countless options for a memorable island adventure.
 Here are our Top 5 favorite island summer vacations for two.

 Top 5 Island Summer Vacations

 Whether or not you've made it out to Hawaii yet, there's definitely more island life to explore.
-With six major islands to visit, it's nearly impossible to experience aloha in just a single visit — making it a perfect destination to add or re-add to your island summer vacation list.
+With six major islands to visit, it's nearly impossible to experience aloha in just a single visit -- making it a perfect destination to add or re-add to your island summer vacation list.
 The island of Oahu alone treats tourists to the state capital Honolulu, tours of Pearl Harbor and the USS Arizona Memorial, gorgeous views atop Diamond Head, snorkeling in Hanauma Bay, surfing the North Shore, and shopping in Waikiki beach along with the opportunity to see Iolani Palace (the residence of the last monarchs of Hawai'i).
-There's plenty of sightseeing, whale watching, cultural attractions, luaus, zip lining adventures, helicopter tours, sunset cruises, spa retreats, local farms, horseback riding tours, and water sports to make each and every visit to Hawai'i unique and exciting.
+There's plenty of cultural attractions, whale watching, luaus, zip lining adventures, helicopter tours, sunset cruises, and more to make each and every visit to Hawai'i unique and exciting.
 You can even enjoy a Norwegian cruise on the Pride of America and see a little bit of all the islands in one trip.

 Sometimes called the "island-continent," Australia is a remarkable value in the summertime.
-The months of June, July and August are technically the tourist off-season which means flights and hotels are typically cheaper.
-Because the country is located in the Southern Hemisphere, the seasons are reversed so the United States summer is the Australia winter.
+The months of June, July, and August are technically the tourist off-season, which means flights and hotels are typically cheaper.
+Because the country is located in the Southern Hemisphere, the seasons are reversed, so the United States summer is the Australia winter.
 Even in the coldest part of the year, Sydney, one of Australia's largest cities and home to the famous Sydney Opera House, generally sees temperatures in the upper-50's.
-There is plenty to do when visiting Australia such as touring wineries in Barossa Valley, hanging out on some of the world's great beaches, hiking the Blue Mountains, seeing the majesty of the Great Barrier Reef, getting up close and personal with the wildlife (specifically the Kangaroos and Koalas), the list could go on and on so you may want to go back several times to check off your entire adventure list.
+There is plenty to do when visiting Australia such as touring wineries in Barossa Valley, hanging out on some of the world's best beaches, hiking the Blue Mountains, seeing the majesty of the Great Barrier Reef, and getting up close and personal with the wildlife (specifically the kangaroos and koalas).
+The list of possible adventures could go on and on, so be sure to visit more than once to check off your entire bucket list.

 Also, be sure to contact the Travelink, American Express Travel Air Desk for a quote on any international air tickets you may be looking to purchase.
-Our team of air desk specialists have access to wholesale suppliers who are able to offer discounted fares on unpublished inventory for coach, business, and first class, which in turn will stretch your dollar a bit further and give you a better overall vacation value.
+Our team of air desk specialists have access to wholesale suppliers who are able to offer discounted fares on unpublished inventory for coach, business, and first class.
+You, in turn, will stretch your dollar a bit further and receive a better overall vacation value.